lavallone/NN_project/README.md

-# NN project -
+# NN project - YOLOv4

 Neural Networks course's project.

-Re-implementation of the paper "".
+Re-implementation of the paper "YOLOv4: Optimal Speed and Accuracy of Object Detection".